 The retina is the inside lining of the eye.
 It turns light into nerve signals.
 These signals are then sent to the brain where they become the images you see.
 The retina may be torn or detached due to aging, an eye injury, or other problems.
 Tears and detachments are painless.
 But they often cause troubling vision changes.
-If you have symptoms of a tear or detachment, contact your eye doctor immediately.
-If you cannot reach your eye doctor, go to the emergency room.
+If you have symptoms of a tear or detachment, contact your eye healthcare provider immediately.
+If you cannot reach your eye healthcare provider, go to the emergency room.
 Retinal detachment is a medical emergency.

 Symptoms of a detachment

 If you have a detachment, you may notice:

 A shadow or “curtain” across your vision.